rabbidave/LatentSpace.Tools/classify.md

 ## CLI Commands for Model Operations & Fine-Tuning

+Global flags like `--log-level` should be placed before the subcommand (e.g., `python classify.py --log-level DEBUG train ...`).
 Use `python classify.py <command> --help` for detailed options for each command.

 ### 1. I/O Validator Model Operations